Updated February 29, 2021

 The fundamentals of good investing remains the same.
 The best investment books of all time don’t change very easily; few world class investment books are made every year.

 It also doesn’t make much difference if you are old, middle-aged or a millennial.
 A college student, a teacher or lawyer.
 20 something, 30 something or 60 something.

-In terms of the specifics, I would recommend starting with a 2-3 books as explained in this video:
+In terms of the specifics, I would recommend starting with a 2-3 books as explained in the video below.

 - A great book for beginners as Stanley will challenge a lot of your misconceptions about who the rich really are.
 They probably don’t earn as much as you think they do.

 - They may be living in the same street as you.

 - Not the most academic book, but very accessible and even handed.

 - As per the title on the book, Warren Buffett believes this book is by far the best book on investing ever written.

 - It is a bit outdated from the point of view that it was written before index funds.
 It was written before institutional investors and robots made it so hard to beat the market.
 It was written before value investing become so hard – but still a great read.

 - A great book on human nature and investing, even though only 1-2 chapters focus on investing.